ironhack-labs/lab-javascript-basic-algorithms/README.md

 This LAB, along with some of the labs you will be working on during the bootcamp, is equipped with unit tests to provide automated feedback on your lab progress.

 **After you’ve completed the basic iterations**, go to the **"Test Your Code"** section at the bottom.
-There you'll be asked to install the testing dependencies and run the tests to check how many tests your code is passing and then correct your code to pass the failing tests.
+There you'll be asked to install the testing dependencies and run the tests to check how many tests your code is passing.